smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Any, All, and Some.md

 Because ANY, ALL, and SOME can be used with the 9 different logical operators below, there can be a total of 27 combinations.
 Plus they can be negated with the NOT operator leading to even more combinations.
 Most of the usages have equivalents that are easy to understand, and I have found the best way to understand ANY, ALL and SOME is by using the IF keyword to review their usage and provide an equivalant statement.

+ANY, ALL, and SOME are not types of joins, but methods you can use to create predicate logic on your tables.
+However, you can create correlated subqueries and join the outer query to the subquery involved in your ANY, ALL or SOME statment.

 -----

 Here are the 9 different comparison operators that can be used with ANY, ALL and SOME.